 I’m kinda hoping that Ojeda decided to run against Jim Justice, who is also up for re-election in 2020 by the way, and that we have Swearengin run against Moore Capito.
 It basically means that if Bernie gets the nomination then there will be a leftist dream team on the ballot in West Virginia, and that will inevitably inspire a lot of turnout.
 So here’s to hoping that’s what happens.

 Update: Richard Ojeda has declined to run and is likely done with politics.
+But progressive community organizer Stephen Smith is running a progressive gubernatorial campaign, and is arguable a better choice that Ojeda.

 If things go the way they did in the 2018 West Virginia House Elections then we can expect there to be about 337,146 voting Republican and about 234,568 to vote Democrat.
 This is not consistent with Joe Manchin’s 2018 win or Jim Justice’s 2016 win (as a Democrat), but it is consistent with Shelley Moore Capito’s 2014 win.
 Let’s all hope 2020 is closer to the former two than the latter.